 Sixth-grader Dylan Rudee is good at only one thing: video games.
 He’s not so good at standing up to the bullies who harass him at school, getting homework done or succeeding at anything that doesn’t involve a game controller.
 When Dylan gets a chance to compete in the Game Changers video game tournament, he hopes it will solve his problems and help his aunt who just lost her job.
 But when his gaming skills release some very real creatures from Jamaican folklore, Dylan and his friends are thrown into an adventure that threatens to destroy all worlds, both real and imagined.

-CJ Farley’s Gameworld draws on West Indian mythology and features a multicultural cast that brings some much needed diversity to modern children’s books while telling an action-packed story sure to engage middle grade readers. [chapter book, ages 10 and up]
+CJ Farley’s Gameworld draws on West Indian mythology and features a multicultural cast that brings some much-needed diversity to modern children’s books while telling an action-packed story sure to engage middle grade readers. [middle grade, ages 10 and up]

 In Real Life by Lawrence Tabak